ADirin/DataBase_Solution/Week 1/Lecture_1.md

 ### Full-Text Index
 - **Definition:** An index that allows for efficient searching of text within large text columns.
+A full-text index is designed for searching text-based data.
+It allows for efficient searching of large text fields by enabling complex queries such as searching for words or phrases.
+Full-text indexes are commonly used in applications that require searching through large volumes of textual data.
 - **Example:** Full-text index on the `Description` column in a `Products` table.

 ### Example: Composite Index

+A composite index is an index that is created on multiple columns of a table.
+This type of index is particularly useful for queries that filter or sort based on multiple columns.
+The order of the columns in a composite index is significant, as it affects the index's efficiency for different query patterns.

 Consider a table **Orders**: